Eisenhower Fellowships

-Eisenhower Fellowships is a private, non-profit organization created in 1953 by a group of prominent American citizens to honor President Dwight D. Eisenhower for his contribution to humanity as a soldier, statesman, and world leader.
-The organization identifies, empowers and connects innovative leaders through a transformative fellowship experience and lifelong engagement in a global network of dynamic change agents committed to creating a world more peaceful, prosperous and just.
+Eisenhower Fellowships (EF) is a private, non-profit organization created in 1953 by a group of American citizens to honor President Dwight D. Eisenhower for his contribution to humanity as a soldier, statesman, and world leader.
 The organization describes itself as an "independent, nonpartisan international leadership organization".

 History

 In 1953, Thomas Bayard McCabe led a group of Pennsylvania businessmen in the establishment of Eisenhower Exchange Fellowships (EEF) to commemorate President Dwight D. Eisenhower's first birthday in the White House.
 The program was initiated with donations totaling $125,000, which were reported as having been "pledged by 50 American industrialists".
-Eisenhower Fellowships were different from existing fellowship and exchange programs in all parts of the world because Fellows were chosen by nominating committees and awarded to mid-career professionals from all sectors of society, not just academia.
-Fellows have come from a number of diverse fields which vary year-to-year as the nominating committees respond to the current international needs.
-The programs were designed to allow the fellows an individual experience in which they travel to another country and interact with professional peers to expand their worldviews and gain cultural experiences as well as interact with other Fellows.

 Format

-EF annually hosts two international fellowship programs of 20-25 Fellows each.
-The first is the Global Program of Fellows from around the world, followed by a fall program targeted to a specific country, region or sector (recent examples: Latin America and Caribbean, Women’s Leadership).
+EF annually hosts two international fellowship programs of 20–25 Fellows each.
+The first is the Global Program of Fellows from around the world, followed by a fall program targeted to a specific country, region or sector.

 Through its USA Program, EF also sends a smaller group of 20 ascendant young American leaders overseas for similar four- to five-week fellowship to one or two countries, half of them to China under the Zhi-Xing China Eisenhower Fellowships Program.
-In 2020, EF launched the Global Scholars Program, which sends four outstanding university graduates abroad for an academic year of postgraduate study leading to a Master’s Degree at either the University of Oxford or IE University in Madrid.
-Global Scholars are between the ages of 20 and 30 years old and, as with the Eisenhower Fellows, expected to apply with a concrete project proposal that this international post-graduate study will advance.
-Eisenhower Fellows and Global Scholars craft and carry out a concrete project with positive impact upon their return home from their program.
+In 2020, EF launched the Global Scholars Program, which sends four university graduates abroad.